danielcbit/apcctrl/doc/manual/manual.rst

     *Default:* nothing

 **battdetach**
-    This event is generated when apcupsd
+    This event is generated when apcctrl
     detects that the UPS battery has been disconnected.

     *Default:* nothing

 **battattach**
-    This event is generated when apcupsd
+    This event is generated when apcctrl
     detects that the UPS battery has been reconnected after a battdetach event.